HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Limited Liability Companies - A business similar to corporations in that they provide limited personal liability for business debts and claims.
 But, the owners of an LLC pay taxes on their share of the business income on their personal tax returns, like partnerships.

 C Corporations - A corporation where taxes on business profits are paid by the corporation.
-You and the other owners pay individual income tax only on money that is withdrawn from the corporation as salary, bonus or dividends.
+You and the other owners pay individual income tax on money that is withdrawn from the corporation as salary, bonus or dividends.

 5. Managing Business Risk